Here come initial jobless claims ...

-The latest weekly initial jobless claims numbers will cross at 8:30 a.m.
+The weekly release of initial jobless claims data is due at 8:30 a.m.
 ET.

-Economists estimate that the number of first-time filings for unemployment benefits rose to 270,000 last week from 267,000 in the prior period, according to Bloomberg.
+Economists estimate that claims fell to 270,000 last week from 276,000 in the prior period, according to Bloomberg.

-Since last Friday’s weak jobs report that raised some concerns about the labour market, economists have weighed in how important it is to track the initial jobless claims numbers.

-Citi’s Steven Englander pointed out that leading up to recessions, claims usually spike in the months after nonfarm payrolls tanked, Bloomberg wrote.
-And so in a sense, this is one of the numbers to pay more attention to.

-But in a note Thursday, Pantheon Macroeconomics’ Ian Shepherdson contends that weekly claims are not always the best indicator of a downturn because when things start to go bad, employers first slow the pace of hiring before firing people.

-Either way, initial claims remain near a 42-year low, and have been one of the better-looking indicators of the jobs market.
+“In our view, an increase in claims to around 300k would presage a significant slowdown in the labour market and substantially slower output growth,” Deutsche Bank economists wrote in a note.
+“Unless and until this occurs, however, claims remain a bright spot on the growth horizon.”

-Refresh this page for the latest at the bottom of the hour.
+We’ll have the latest at the bottom of the hour, so refresh this page for updates.

-NOW WATCH: Don’t walk into an interview at Goldman Sachs without doing this first
+NOW WATCH: Ancient Romans had perfect teeth because their diets were low in one substance

 Business Insider Emails & Alerts